 Sunlight increases serotonin, a neurotransmitter that is believed to help regulate mood and social behavior.
 A shortage of serotonin can make you feel sad, depressed, and have low energy.
 Your rainy-day blues are not only real, they are also caused by chemical imbalance in the brain.

 Light improves your feeling of wellbeing.
 Studies have shown people subconsciously seek out sunlit places.
 There are also numerous proven benefits of spending time in spaces that offer abundant natural light, including increased concentration and focus, heightened productivity, improved sleep, and better mood.

 More recently, scientists have discovered that light can be used to improve brain health.
 It is called Photobiomodulation.

 What is Brain Photobiomodulation?

 Brain Photobiomodulation, also known as Low-Level Light Therapy, uses red and near-infrared light to stimulate photochemical mechanisms in neural cells and tissues.
 Niraxx Light Therapeutics uses near-infrared light because near-infrared wavelengths are able to penetrate much deeper than red light.

 Increased Cerebral Blood Flow Good cerebral blood circulation supplies your brain with oxygen and helps remove carbon dioxide and other waste products from your brain.

 Increased ATP Production Adenosine trisphosphate (ATP) is an important signaling molecule that acts as a neurotransmitter in both the peripheral and central nervous system.
 ATP production rate plays central roles in cerebral energy production, brain function, and neurodegeneration.

-Improved Mitochondrial Activity Mitochondria is commonly known as powerhouse of the cell.
+Improved Mitochondrial Activity Mitochondria is commonly known as the powerhouse of the cell.
 Recent studies evidence mitochondrial activity affect neural cell degeneration and plasticity.

 Moreover, this safe, non-invasive technology appears to promote neurogenesis, the process by which new neurons are formed in the brain.
 Until recently, scientists believed the adult brain was incapable of neurogenesis.
 But the adult brain is actually capable of producing new neurons and forming new neural connections.
-You can change how your brain operates throughout the lifetime.
+You can change how your brain operates throughout your lifetime.